epatel/winfidel-sensor/Firmware/README.md

 The web assets (from `data_pre` folder) are automatically minified and embedded into the firmware during the build process.

 ### 4. OTA Updates
-Once the device is connected to WiFi, you can update the firmware over-the-air using PlatformIO:
+Once the device is connected to WiFi, you can update the firmware over-the-air using ArduinoOTA.

+> **Note:** OTA requires the `min_spiffs.csv` partition table (configured in `platformio.ini`) which provides two app partitions for safe firmware switching.

+Using PlatformIO:

 ```bash
 pio run --target upload --environment esp32_ota